Infant to junior transfer

 - geographical considerations.
 Children living closest to the school as measured in a direct line from the home address to the school

 Applications to Elmlea Junior school follow different admission criteria.
 Refer to page 43 of the guide for parents and carers (pdf, 26.9MB) (opens new window) . (opens new windo

-Special Educational Needs (SEN) pupils and the transfer admissions criteria
+Special Educational Needs (SEND) pupils and the transfer admissions criteria

-If a school is named in a child’s Statement of Special Educational Needs or Education Heath Care Plan they'll be given a place before the above criteria are applied.
+If a school is named in a child’s Education Heath Care Plan they'll be given a place before the above criteria are applied.

 Transfer to a primary school

 If you want your child to attend a primary school in Bristol from Year 3, use our in year application process.
 Applications should be made in mid May 2019.
 Applications for schools outside Bristol should be made to the local authority where the school is based.